gotplt/CourseProject/README.md

 # Project proposal
 We will investigate the C source code of the mandoc project, targeted on the modules of searching and database building.
-We will understand how it works and them potentially propose improvements or patches based on modern techniques learned from CS410: Text Information Systems @ UIUC course.
+We will understand how it works and how to extract manual page text using the mdoc library functions.
+Then we shall create a simplified trigram database of an an inverted index with the goal to connect it to the search capabilities.

 # members
 st19 / solo project